Your browser version is outdated. We recommend that you update your browser to the latest version.

 Community Facing Experience

-The community geriatrics team do a range of domiciliary visits, care home visits and intermediate care reviews for patients with frailty syndromes and at risk of hospital attendance.
+The Community Healthy Ageing Team (CHAT), led by Consultants Dr Hill, Dr McCarthy and Dr Connelly, perform Community Geriatrics outreach to the community.
+CHAT do a range of domiciliary visits, care home visits and intermediate care reviews for patients with frailty syndromes and at risk of hospital attendance.
+If you wish to attend some community-facing activities, please discuss with the COTE Resident Doctors’ Rota Coordinator, or one of the Community Geriatrics Consultants.

 Education in the Department